Indian Army chief Gen Naravane visits key security facility in Singapore | Law-Order

 Indian Army chief Gen Naravane visits key security facility in Singapore

-Indian Army chief General M M Naravane visited the Changi Regional HADR Coordination Centre and Information Fusion Centre at Changi Naval Base in Singapore on Wednesday and was briefed about the response mechanism and measures to enhance maritime security.The Chief of Army Staff, who is on a three-day visit to the city-state, on Tuesday held talks with top Singaporean military leadership and discussed the roadmap to further enhance bilateral military cooperation.General MM Naravane COAS visited the Regional HADR Coordination Centre RHCC Information Fusion Centre IFC at Singapore.
+Indian Army chief General M M Naravane visited a key maritime security facility in Singapore on Wednesday and also shared his experience on professional military education at a premier training institute of the Singapore Armed Forces.The Chief of Army Staff, who is on a three-day visit to the city-state, on Tuesday held talks with top Singaporean military leadership and discussed the roadmap to further enhance bilateral military cooperation.General MM Naravane COAS visited the Regional HADR Coordination Centre RHCC Information Fusion Centre IFC at Singapore.

 - Country: